drey-rotation/CountingSheep/README.md

 6. Solution:

   a.
 Create the CountSheep function using Javascript.
 It takes as input an array of JSON sheep  objects and returns the results.
 Create test cases.
 Use Yup for validation.
   b.
-First validate the json. return errors if json is invalid.
+The JSON is validated using Javascript's JSON.parse() method.
+If this method returns false the json is assumed not to be valid and the results are set to zero.
   c.
-Tally up the results.
-  d. return JSON results.
+Tally up the results: A simple calculation based on the inputs.
+A sheep is missing if the 'available' field is false.
   e.
-Display results to user.
+Display results to user: There is a react component that is "listening" to a change in state from the validation function.
+When that happens the results are displayed below the form.
   f.
 Since we're building a website that requires hosting, I'll use AWS amplify for hosting since it's an easy solution.
 Also, I'll be useing ReactJS for all javascript code.

-Create an amplify project that includes hosting.